kjhenner/takehome-assignment/nlp/README.md

 Return your results however you want!
 It can be just a writeup, a graph, a table, or examples.
 Whatever you think is best!

 ## Data Context
 The transcriptions are done by a human for a technical video.
 Here are some examples of the [original videos](https://www.learnwithjason.dev/episodes).
-There *shouldn't* be any mistakes where a word like `Nuxt.js` is mistranscribed as `Nuts just`.
+There *shouldn't* be any mistakes where a word like `Debug Nuxt.js` is mistranscribed as `Deez nutz`.

 ## Setup
 1. Fork this repo